akamary/Trackercmp/README.md

 <center><h1> Products Stock Tracker Compare </h1></center>

 ## Description
-The goal of this project is to implement a Restfull API application for tracking and fetching products by implementing a backend app using Spring Boot in addition to a frontend app using Reactjs and other technologies.
-Authentication and Authorization for securing both apps.
-Spring Data JPA Pagination.
+Implemented a REST API web scraping application that allows users to search and find products from various e-commerce websites, and add them to their cart.
+The application is built using Spring Boot and utilizes web scraping to retrieve product information.
+Additionally, it features a frontend app built with ReactJS and other technologies that provides a seamless user experience.
+The project also includes features for user authentication and authorization to ensure security for both the backend and frontend.

 <p align="center"><img width="600" src="https://github.com/akamary/StockTrackerCompare/blob/master/gifs/halfDemo.gif">